paul-hammant/tbd/content/index.md

 ## History

-Trunk Based Development isn't a new branching model.
+Trunk Based Development is not a new branching model.
 The word 'trunk' is referent to the concept of a growing tree, where the fattest and longest span is the trunk, not the branches that radiate from it and are of more limited length.

 It has been a lesser known branching model of choice since the mid-nineties, and considered tactically since the eighties.